NIPOSoftwareBV/Nfield.Quota/docs/getting_started.md

       )
     .Build();
 ```
-This creates a quota frame that nests the region variable under the gender variable.
-This will allow setting the target
+This creates a quota frame that interlocks the region variable with the gender variable.
+This will allow setting the
-for a region in context of a gender.
+target for a region in context of a gender.

 ```
 quotaFrame["Gender", "Male"].Target = 100;